By Kendra Sitton

 “The vulnerable population deserves the best of the best.
 So if we know this is one time and go, then this is the population that needs that,” said Lisa Misraje, the director of development at VVSD.

-An army veteran who was vaccinated at the site, Johnny Bryant, said he was curious how the day would go because he had witnessed the chaos of the Petco Park mass vaccine site.
+An army veteran who was vaccinated at the site, Donnie Bryant, said he was curious how the day would go because he had witnessed the chaos of the Petco Park mass vaccine site.
 He found the check-in process to be simple with almost no line.

 “They said only one dose so that’s even better,” Bryant said.
 “It’s convenient.”